lucasgerroir/react_to_do_exercise/README.md

 I’ve broken the redux content in the state folder into reducers and actions.
 With Vuex they include these folders into a parent folder called the store.
 That way you have components and store distinctively separated.
 For this example, I thought it would be overkill.

 I’ve added the reducers under a reducers folder.
-Within that folder, there is an index, js and a todo.js.
+Within that folder, there is an index.js and a todo.js.
 In the index we can combine all our reducers.
 We keep them in separate files based on routes or API calls.
 Now they are easier to reference.
 I’ve added the actions to an actions folder.
 Within the action folder, I’ve thrown the load to-dos and add to-dos action calls.

 We could include a store folder and file in which we handle the create store and middleware setup.
 This way you can include the store into components and access it directly.
 For this example, it was again overkill.